godzilla-reject/Mage-Metal_Backup/Design Bible/Design Notes/Design Note-Mounts.md

 Notes on Mounts:
 - Each mount is worth a number of points
 - Each kind of Frame has a certain number of points that their mounts must add up to.
-- Each Type provides one mount, regardless.
+- Each Shell provides two mounts, one of which correlates to the armor type of the Shell.

 - Mounts
 	- Heavy: 50